Skip to Main Content

 Advice to patients

-Advise patients and carers to be aware of the signs of blood, liver, or skin disorders.
-They should seek immediate medical attention if symptoms develop such as:
+Advise patients and carers to be aware of the signs of blood or skin disorders.
+Seek immediate medical attention if symptoms develop such as:

 Bibliography